melaniewalsh/AI-for-Humanists/_pages/workshop.md

 **Friday June 4th, 2021 — 1pm-3pm Eastern**

+**Hosted by David Mimno, Melanie Walsh, and Maria Antoniak**

 *You can register for the [Zoom workshop here](https://cornell.zoom.us/meeting/register/tJ0kd-6trTMuGdQQBOa4mLM7_8WrOzZawwLE)*

-In the last three years, natural language processing researchers have been abuzz about a state-of-the-art method called BERT....
+In the last three years, natural language processing researchers have been abuzz about a state-of-the-art method called BERT...

 ## Details
 What is BERT?
 How do you use it?
 What kinds of digital humanities projects will BERT be most useful for?